 It is important to stay on the marked trails and out of the meadow grasses to avoid ticks and comply with The Sea Ranch Association Rules and Regulations for the community of The Sea Ranch.
 Do be sure to check your pet (and yourselves) for ticks after your hikes before entering Abalone Bay.

-Learn more about ticks in Sonoma County .
+Learn more about ticks in Sonoma County.

 See our blog posts about dogs and ticks:

 Pets should be with you as much as possible during your stay so they do not bark and whine longingly for you or get into mischief while you are away.
-If you must leave a pet alone, we recommend leaving them in the garage in a pet crate or cage designed for them.
+If you must leave a pet alone, we recommend leaving them in a pet crate or cage designed for them.

 If your dog barks loudly the neighbors will notify The Sea Ranch Security.
 Once notified the security is obligated to visit the situation.
 You can be requested to leave if the dog is considered a nuisance.